pratiqdev/nestore-beta/README.md

 ![logo-banner](public/nestore-logo-5.png)

 A simple ESMap based store with a powerful event interface.
-An exploration of event based datastore management for JavaScript/TypeScript applications.
 Setup is easy with Nestore, just import, create, and export your store!

 > **Inspired by Zustand**
+> An exploration of event based datastore management for JavaScript/TypeScript applications.
 > API inspired by the vanilla implementation of [Zustand](https://github.com/pmndrs/zustand)